elihoole/nano-bm25/RANKING.md

 {"2": "My objections to the current constitution of the board was overruled."}
 ```

 As you can see, doc_id "1" is not super relevant to the query.
 It is about the the make up --aka, constitution -- of an institutional board not about the constitution of the USA.
-So fetching all docs with at least one query term (and, then, naively sorting my doc_id or similar) aligns poorly with the user's expectations of relevance.
+So fetching all docs with at least one query term (and, then, naively sorting by doc_id or similar) aligns poorly with the user's expectations of relevance.

 We need a better signal for relevance.
 Enter term frequency (TF).
 The idea is simple: if a document contains a query term more often than other documents, it’s more likely to be about that term.
 So we score documents by counting how many times the query terms appear and prefer the ones with higher counts.